-A herding breed, the Aussie requires frequent exercise and mental stimulation to prevent destructive behavior and mischief.
+The Aussie requires frequent exercise and mental stimulation to prevent destructive behavior and mischief.

 3. Cardigan Welsh Corgi

-A boisterous pup affectionately called Cardis (not to be confused with the rapper, though they do have a cool bark) this pupper got his start in herding, believe it or not.
+Easily recognized as the corgi with a tail, the merle Cardigan Welsh corgi is in high demand.
+A boisterous pup affectionately called Cardis (not to be confused with the rapper, though they do have a cool bark), this pupper got his start in herding, believe it or not.

 4. Shetland Sheepdog